How I became a travel writer in Vietnam: An interview with SOAS alum Joshua Zukas

 Travel writers often romanticise colonial architecture through language, which is destructive and incorrect.
 People's Committee of Ho Chi Minh City Vietnam image credit: allPhoto Bangkok va Unsplash.

-My time at SOAS helped me on the path to to see how this language was destructive and incorrect.
-I do travel writing, but I edit other writers as well and one of the big red flags for me is if they overly romanticising any aspect of the country's colonial history.
-If I see this, I am quick to point it out and explore other ways to explore and describe it.
+My time at SOAS helped me to understand how this language can be destructive and insensitive.
+When I’m editing work from other writers, a big red flag for me is the romanticisation of a country's colonial history.
+If I see this, I am quick to point it out and explore with the writer ways to reframe the narrative in a more honest and nuanced way.

 What is your career advice to students?

-The world is full of opportunities, and regardless of what part of the world you're interested in, whether it be Southeast Asia, like me, or parts of Africa or other parts of Asia, there will be plenty of opportunities.
+Regardless of what part of the world interests you, whether it be Asia, Africa or beyond, there are plenty of opportunities.
 As a fresh graduate, the best thing you can do is go out and find them.

-SOAS is a small institution, so you can actually develop quite a close relationship with your teachers, which is something I think is rare at other universities.
-I became quite friendly with my teachers early on, and I'm still friends with them now and I'm able to utilise those connections throughout my career.
-At SOAS, you start building your network from your undergraduate days, which has been invaluable to me.
+SOAS is a small institution, so you can develop close relationships with your teachers, which is rare at other universities.
+I became friendly with my teachers early on, and I'm still friends with a handful of them today.
+I'm able to utilise those connections in my work, as I reach out to the relevant academic when I need an expert opinion for a story I’m working on.

 This interview has been edited for length and clarity.
 Header image credit: Silver Ringvee via Unsplash